aip-primeca-occitanie/tiago_arm_effort_controller/README.md

 ## in Simulation

-> :warning: the simulation is not accurate !
+> :warning: The simulation is not accurate !

 Terminal :one::
 ```